 Saturday school is scheduled from 8am - 11am and transportation is NOT provided.
 Saturday School is held twice a month from October through June.
 Students arriving tardy between 8:00 - 8:15 are assigned an additional office detention but may serve Saturday School for the day in question.
 Students arriving tardy after 8:15 are not admitted and are assigned an additional Saturday School.
 This program is designed to provide consequences for disciplinary, academic and attendance problems and to encourage proper behavior in the regular high school setting.
 Saturday School takes precedence over jobs and other scheduling conflicts students may have.
-Students are expected to work on academic assignments for the entire 3 hours and therefore must arrive with all necessary materials (pen/pencil, textbook, homework assignments).
+Students are expected to work on academic assignments for the entire 3 hours and therefore must arrive with all necessary materials (pen/pencil, textbook, Chromebook, homework assignments).
+Students will not be able to use their phone or any non-school issued electronic device unless approved by an administrator.

 Students who cut Saturday School or are asked to leave as a result of behavior issues are assigned 2 Saturday Schools.
 Students who cut 2 or more Saturday Schools are subject to out-of-school suspension up to 5 days or at the discretion of the administration.